Dr Claire E. L. Smith

 Ciliopathies are a heterogeneous collection of individually rare diseases that are collectively common, including Bardet-Biedl syndrome, Joubert syndrome, nephronophthisis, retinitis pigmentosa and polycystic kidney disease (PCKD).
 A major symptom of many ciliopathies is the development of polycystic kidneys which can result in end stage kidney disease, requiring regular dialysis or a kidney transplant to treat.
 Currently available treatments for PCKD are limited, mainly relying on treating on the secondary symptoms.
 Tolvaptan, a vasopressin V2 receptor antagonist is one treatment that does slow cyst progression, however it may not be appropriate to treat everyone, meaning that these is a clinical need for novel and more effective therapeutics.

-As part of the Ciliopathy Research group led by Prof. Colin Johnson, I am screening 2160 compounds to try to identify a compound for further development and refinement as a starting point for testing of a chemical hit series for preclinical studies.
-To do this, I am using high throughput cell-based screening methods (for example the Operetta high content imager) as well as a variety of model based platforms to further test any chemicals passing primary screening.
-This will utilise CRISPR engineered cells, mouse knockout embryonic fibroblast cell lines and patient urine derived endothelial cells.
+As part of the Ciliopathy Research group led by Prof. Colin Johnson, I screened 2,160 compounds to try to identify a compound for further development and refinement as a starting point for testing of a chemical hit series for preclinical studies.
+To do this, I used a high throughput cell-based screening method (Operetta high content imager) as well as a variety of model-based platforms to further test any chemicals passing primary screening.
+This study led to the award of further funding and a collaborative project with the University of Sheffield.

 Inherited Retinal Dystrophies (IRDs):